mahindraj/Python_API_Challenge/README.md

 Part 1: WeatherPy

-For this week's challenge, I was tasked to create scripts to visualise the weather of over 500 cities of varying distances from the ewuator in reference to the OpenWeatherMap API.
+For this week's challenge, I was tasked to create scripts to visualise the weather of over 500 cities of varying distances from the equator in reference to the OpenWeatherMap API.
 The task was to create a series of scatter plots to display the following relationships:
 1. Latitude vs. Temperature
 2. Latitude vs. Humidity
 3. Latitude vs. Cloudiness